SaiNageswarS/go-api-boot/README.md

 Boot utils provide other grpc common utils used in API development.

 ### Streaming Util
 For uploading images using client-side streaming, below API can be used to receive entire image data bytes.
+The API saves stream of bytes to in-memory buffer and returns type of the stream as well for further server-side validations.

 ```
 Proto:
 rpc UploadProfileImage(stream UploadImageRequest) returns (UploadImageResponse) {}